-Learn to Sell Art Like the Galleries - Marketing for Artists
+How to Sell Like the Galleries

-Collectors can buy art wherever they want, but even in this Internet age many still choose to shop exclusively with galleries or dealers.
-When asked why they prefer shopping at galleries or dealers to buying directly from artists, their most common answers are that artists can sometimes be difficult to deal with and can tend to present problems the galleries don't.
+Collectors can buy art wherever they want, but even with all the online buying platforms out there these days, many still choose to shop exclusively with galleries or dealers.
+When asked why they prefer shopping this way to buying directly from artists, their most common answers are that artists can sometimes be difficult to deal with and can tend to present problems the galleries don't.
 This does not have to happen.
-Artists with no gallery representation can increase both in-person and online sales by simply adapting public relations and sales techniques of the galleries.
+Artists with no gallery representation can increase both in-person and online sales by simply adapting presentation, public relations, and sales techniques of the galleries.

 The following suggestions may or may not apply to your particular way of doing business or your type of art.
 You decide what works best and what doesn't.
-But if your goal is to increase sales, to sell more art, then the more of these tips and techniques you incorporate into your presentation, the greater your chances of bulking your bottom line.
-If none are for you, at least you'll come away with a deeper understanding of what purposes galleries serve, how they work to serve collectors and why they exist.
+But if your goal is to increase sales, to sell more art, then the more of these tips and techniques you incorporate into your overall presentation, the greater your chances of bulking your bottom line.
+If none are for you, at least you'll come away with a deeper understanding of what purposes galleries serve, how they work to serve collectors, and why they exist.

 * Collectors may mention names of other artists in their collections.
 No matter what you might think of these artists or their work, respond positively.
 Avoid making comparisons or value judgments about other artists or their art.
 Going negative on anything, especially art someone already owns, decreases your chances of making sales.